In-vincible/bin-uniswap-arb/README.md

 5. **Private Execution on Uniswap**: For MEV protection.

-6. **Greater Error Handling and Risk Management**: For example, to maintain baseline risks in each asset ideally at all times.
+6. **Better Error Handling and Risk Management**: For example, to maintain baseline risks in each asset ideally at all times.

 7. **Extensibility**: The code in its current form is not very extensible in terms of changing strategy or running strategy for multiple pairs.
 Although some modules were written with that in mind, others had to be written hastily due to lack of time.